Marcia Resnick: Publications and exhibitions

-In 2024-2025, her works were included in the National Gallery of Art's exhibition, The ’70s Lens: Reimagining Documentary Photography and related online feature 12 Documentary Photographers Who Changed the Way We See the World.
+In 2024-2025, her works were included in the National Gallery of Art's exhibition, The '70s Lens: Reimagining Documentary Photography and related online feature 12 Documentary Photographers Who Changed the Way We See the World.

 Photographic subjects

 Her photographs of musicians of the rock milieu appear on their album covers.
 Among the subjects of her photographs are John Belushi, David Byrne, Iggy Pop, John Lydon, Mick Jagger, Andy Warhol, Johnny Thunders, William Burroughs, and Allen Ginsberg.

 Education, teaching, and journalism

 Resnick studied at Cooper Union and New York University before going to graduate school at The California Institute of the Arts, where she studied with John Baldessari and Allen Kaprow.
 Back in New York, she taught at Queens College and NYU and worked for SoHo Weekly News and New York Magazine.

 Personal life and death

-Resnick was married to MC5 guitarist Wayne Kramer, but they divorced.
+Resnick married MC5 guitarist Wayne Kramer in 1982, but they divorced a year later.

 Resnick died from lung cancer at a hospice in Manhattan, New York City, on June 18, 2025, at the age of 74.